|

 - Photo-electric sensor

-above the ground in the doorway, and will reverse the direction of the door if
+mounted 6 above the ground in the doorway, and will reverse the direction

-it hits an obstruction.
-If the sensor isnt working, the door wont
+of the door if it hits an obstruction.
+If the sensor isnt working, the

-work, either.
+door wont work, either.

 - Pneumatic sensing edge kit